codeconscious/unique-file-generator-csharp/README.md

 -e | The file extension of the generated files.
 The opening period is optional.
 If not specified, no extension is added.
 -s | The desired size of each file in bytes, which will be populated with random characters.
 If not specified, each file will only contain its own name.
 -o | The output subfolder, which will be created if needed.
 If not supplied, "output" is used by default.
+-d | A delay in milliseconds to be applied between each file's creation.
+Defaults to 0 if unspecified.

 *Examples:*